FeanorTheElf/fheanor/examples/bfv_impl_v1/Readme.md

-# Implementing BFV using HE-Ring, version 1
+# Implementing BFV using Fheanor, version 1

-HE-Ring is designed to facilitate the implementation of new, or variants of known HE schemes.
+Fheanor is designed to facilitate the implementation of new, or variants of known HE schemes.
 To demonstrate which features come in useful in this case, this example walks you through a simple implementation of the BFV scheme.
 In this first example, we will not optimize for performance, we defer this to the follow-up [`crate::examples::bfv_impl_v2`].
 If you are just interested in how to use BFV, have a look at [`crate::examples::bfv_basics`].